Going Bananas for Backyard Chickens!

 Why keep chickens?
 Chickens do a lot of great stuff: They eat weeds; they fertilize the ground; they eat yard waste and vegetable scraps; and of course, they produce fresh eggs.

 Homeowners use chickens to weed their yards by placing the chickens in what is known as a "chicken tractor".
-A chicken tractor is a moveable enclosure that is typically made from a frame and chicken wire.
+A chicken tractor is a movable enclosure that is typically made from a frame and chicken wire.
 The chickens can graze freely inside the chicken tractor.
 If you need to clear a weeded area, just move the chicken tractor to the weeded area, and let the chickens feast!

 These are some backyard beauties in a super cute lime green chicken coop with an attached chicken run.
 Chickens love to eat yard scraps and weeds.
 They seem to be enjoying their lunch!